 - Almost every character appears to be a likely suspect (a testimony to the excellent writing).

 - The murder case is eventually cracked through the combined intelligence and diligence of Lea and Paul with the help of their team.

 Tandem is set in and around Montepellier (in the Occitane region of France), the seventh-largest city in the country, that’s located close to the Mediterranean.

-Whereas the French mystery series Murder In takes viewers on a sprint across the country—each episode taking place in a different city, town, or village—the Tandem mysteries offer a deep dive into the culture of one French city, Montpellier, its people and places.
+Whereas the French mystery series Murder In takes viewers on a sprint across the country—each episode taking place in a different city, town, or village—the Tandem mysteries offer a deep dive into the culture of one French city, Montpellier, and its surroundings, its people and places.

 As opposed to being on a high-speed train, the viewer watching this series will feel something akin to the riches of slow travel.

-It was a thrill to see the actual interior of the Opera Comedie, the Italianate opera house in Montpellier that opened in 1888, and to learn in another mystery surrounding the death of a perfumer that Montpellier was France’s perfume capital before Grasse.
+It was a thrill to see the actual interior of the Opera Comedie, the Italianate opera house in Montpellier that opened in 1888, and to learn in another mystery surrounding a perfumer’s death that Montpellier was France’s perfume capital before Grasse.
 An episode in Season 3 takes place in the Port-Camargue, the largest marina in Europe.